google/pcbdl/CONTRIBUTING.md

 # Developing

-This command will install the current folder globally and it can easily be imported.
+This command will setup the development enviroment so it will be eaasy to make changes to PCBDL:

-    sudo pip3 install -e .
+    sudo pip3 install -r requirements.txt

 ## Tests